rwbutler/FeatureFlags/README.md

 For more information [see here](https://github.com/Carthage/Carthage#quick-start).

 ## Usage
-With the framework integrated into your project, the next step is configuration with a JSON file which may be bundled as part of your app or hosted remotely.
-The JSON file may be newly-created or could an existing configuration JSON file that you're using already.
+With the framework integrated into your project, the next step is configuration using a JSON file which may be bundled as part of your app or hosted remotely.
+The JSON file may be newly-created or could be an existing configuration JSON file that you're using already.
 Simply add a key called `features` at the top level of your file mapping to an array of features as follows:

 ```
 {